 5) Information Gain

 If your content says the same thing as everyone else, it blends in.
+Google AI prefers pages that add new frameworks, original explanations, and practical insights.
+This is why high-level “AI SEO tips” pages rarely get cited.

 6) Content Structure